SMA-Blockchain-Collaboration/counter-claims-protocol/README.md

 ### Prerequisites
 Ensure you have the following installed:
 - [Foundry](https://book.getfoundry.sh/getting-started/installation.html): A smart contract development framework.
-  - Install Foundry by running:
+  - Install Foundry by running the following commands.
+NOTE:  If you’re using Windows, you’ll need to install and use Git BASH or WSL as your terminal, since Foundryup currently doesn’t support Powershell or Command Prompt (Cmd).
+Please click the link above for the manual:
     ```bash
     curl -L https://foundry.paradigm.xyz | bash
     foundryup